When it comes to eye makeup trends, usually we’re bulk buying eyeshadow palettes and watching eyeliner tutorials in slow motion to nail the look.

 The secret to achieving the floating lash look with falsies?
 Apply your false eyelashes underneath your natural lashes.

 This will help to lift your natural lashes and fuse them with the falsies for an undetectable finish.
 Length matters too, so make sure your lash band is firmly seated on the outer corner of the eye, and trim any excess lashes in the inner corner for that Bella Hadid cat eye flare.

 We recommend the Eylure Pre-Glued Lashes in ‘Fluttery Light'.
 They're natural ‘your lashes but better’ falsies that are easy to apply.

 If you don’t want to deal with the hassle of putting on mascara or falsies every day, might we suggest a (semi) permanent option.

-A lash lift offers the same results as both of the previous techniques, except you leave all the hard yakka to your lash technician.
+A lash lift offers the same results as both of the previous techniques, except you can leave most of the hard work to your lash technician.

 A perming solution is applied to lashes to soften and manipulate the hair.
 Then, your lashes are moulded to a curved lid guard, which helps to set the lashes in a curled shape.

-The perming treatment is then followed by a lash tint for a more impactful finish that removes the need for mascara altogether.
+A lash tint is then applied to the lash hairs for a more impactful finish that removes the need for mascara altogether.

 Briar is the Beauty Editor at BEAUTYcrew.
 Her 'down for anything' attitude has resulted in more than a handful of hair transformations, and she doesn't mind being used as a guinea pig for the industry's most unusual products and treatments.
 Her work has also appeared on Refinery29, Girlfriend and beautyheaven.